dankanium/dankanoid/README.md

-- 👋 Hi, I’m Ankan Das
+- 👋 Hi, I’m Ankan Das.
+A CSE student of Chandigarh University seeking life, guitar and DSA.
 - 📫 You can reach me via mail ankan4talk@gmail.com
+- 🧑‍🎓 One should always be a student, 🌏 world is changing rapidly.
-- LinkedIn: linkedin.com/in/ankanslittlemind
+- LinkedIn: www.linkedin.com/in/ankanslittlemind

 <!---
 ankanslittlemind/ankanslittlemind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.